 WHEREAS the Supplier manufactures and/or markets products whose marketing requires specific conditions of sale as well as individualised advice and services provided to customers.

 WHEREAS the Distributor fulfils the selection criteria defined in this Contract (Annex 2) which are necessary for marketing these products correctly.

-WHEREAS accordingly, the parties have agreed to enter into the present selective distribution contract (hereinafter referred to as “the Contract”).